OXID-eSales/github-actions/docs/actions/phpmd.md

 If set to true, not only phpmd-report but an additional phpmd run with text output will be executed.
 This output is visible in the github logs and will be saved in the archive.

+**generate_baseline:** *not required*, *default:* false
+If set to true, we will generate a phpmd baseline file and save it in the actions output.
+This can then be moved to the tests/PhpMd folder of the repo to replace the old baseline.

 **container_name:** *not required*, *default:*  php
 Name of the container to run the test in.